 - data interpretation and analysis.

-The Victorian PLC initiative is open to all Victorian government schools.
+The Victorian PLC initiative is available to Victorian government schools.

 Learn about the Victorian PLC initiative

-For further information, contact the PLC regional manager in your region:
+To learn more about getting involved, contact a PLC regional manager in your region:

 South Eastern Victoria Region